apace7/local_volume_database/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the local_volume_database documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**local_volume_database** is a Python library for the fundamental properties of dwarf galaxies and star clusters in the local group.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The primary database tables are located here: `Database Tables <https://github.com/apace7/local_volume_database/tree/main/data/>`_

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.